Dor-Ka/frontend-basics-homepage/README.md

         - Added `aria-label` to project links for better accessibility.
         - Improved semantic HTML by using `<article>`, `<section>`, `<header>`, and `<footer>` elements.
         - Enhanced link accessibility with hover, focus, and active states for better navigation.
+     - **Theme Toggle**:
+        - Added functionality to toggle between light and dark modes.
+        - Persisted theme preference in `localStorage` for a consistent user experience across sessions.
+        - Updated theme icon accordingly based on the current theme (☽ for light, ☀ for dark).
+        - Applied dark mode styles for various elements including navigation, sections, and project items.

 ## 📅 Versions